Handbook | March 2023

 We increasingly find familiar concepts – accounting, reporting – with unfamiliar elements – greenhouse gases, renewable energy.
 This merging of worlds has made one thing clear: nature isn’t just for the scientists anymore; finance professionals are living in this ecosystem too.

-Climate-related disclosure requirements are being finalized by the International Sustainability Standards Board, the European Financial Reporting Advisory Group and the SEC.
+Climate-related disclosure requirements are now a reality in standards issued by the International Sustainability Standards Board and the European Commission; and in the US, the SEC has issued its final climate rule and the State of California has mandated climate-related disclosures for thousands of companies.
 These requirements are likely to shape the global climate reporting landscape.
-And although different in many ways, these forthcoming requirements share a common anchor: greenhouse gas emissions.
+And although different in a number of ways, these requirements share a common anchor: greenhouse gas emissions.

-More companies than ever before will face regulatory requirements to report the direct and indirect emissions associated with their operations.
-And we expect this reporting to be heavily informed by the Greenhouse Gas Protocol.
+More companies than ever before face regulatory requirements to report the direct and indirect emissions associated with their operations.
+And this reporting will be heavily informed by the Greenhouse Gas Protocol.

 The Protocol has emerged as a nexus in the climate reporting ecosystem.
 It provides the underlying principles, concepts and methods to develop a greenhouse gas emissions inventory that can be used for various voluntary or mandatory reporting purposes.